kotlin-hands-on/hands-on/Introduction to Kotlin Native/04_AddingInteropToBuild.md

     }
 ```

-The new lines added are marked with `// NL`.
 The format is adding `cinterops` and then an entry for each `def` file.
 By default, if the name of the file is used but all this
 can be overriden with additional parameters

 ```groovy